Cetraria: Chemistry

 The chemical composition of Cetraria species represents a complex array of primary and secondary metabolites, with the latter being particularly distinctive.
 The genus is characterised by several major classes of compounds, including dibenzofuran derivatives (like usnic acid), depsidones (such as fumarprotocetraric and protocetraric acids), and fatty acids (including lichesterinic and protolichesterinic acids).

 Unlike other lichen genera such as Parmotrema or Usnea, which show considerable interspecific variation in their chemical profiles, Cetraria has relatively consistent patterns in its secondary metabolite composition.
 While depsides like atranorin and squamatic acid appear as minor compounds in species like C. annae, they are not characteristic of the genus.
-A notable example of chemical variation's taxonomic significance is seen in C. steppae, where the presence of norstictic acid helped distinguish it from the closely related C. aculeata.

 The aliphatic acids are particularly abundant in Cetraria species.
 Beyond the common protolichesterinic and lichesterinic acids, some species produce more specialised compounds.
 For instance, C. nigricans and C. odontella synthesise rangiformic acid, while C. obtusata produces secalonic acid.
-Environmental factors can influence the production of these compounds, as demonstrated by the variation in norstictic acid concentrations in C. aculeata/steppae populations growing in Mediterranean and central Asian regions.
+Environmental factors can influence the production of these compounds, as demonstrated by the variation in norstictic acid concentrations in C. aculeata populations growing in Mediterranean and central Asian regions.
 Several quinone pigments have been isolated from the red thallus tips of Cetraria laevigata, including skyrin, graciliformin, cuculoquinone, and islandoquinone.

 Cetraria islandica has been the most extensively studied species chemically.
 Beyond its secondary metabolites, its primary metabolites include distinctive polysaccharides, particularly lichenin (β-1,3/1,4-D-glucan) and isolichenin (α-1,3/1,4-glucan).
 The ratio of β-1,3/1,4-D-glucans in C. islandicas mycobiont cell wall exceeds that found in barley and oats.
 Other identified polysaccharides include alkali-soluble galactomannan and various soluble polysaccharides.

 The chemical constituents of Cetraria species play crucial roles in their environmental adaptation and global distribution.
 For example, fumarprotocetraric acid in C. islandica contributes to heavy metal tolerance by reducing metal ion absorption in the apoplast and aids in SO_{2} pollution tolerance.
 Recent studies have also highlighted the importance of melanins (particularly allomelanins) in these lichens, which provide essential UV protection and may contribute to survival in harsh conditions.
 This UV-protective role has been demonstrated in C. islandica, where melanins absorb both UV-B and photosynthetically active radiation.

 The synthesis of these compounds appears to be influenced by various environmental factors, with species showing chemical variations based on their geographic location and exposure to different environmental stressors.
 This chemical adaptability has likely contributed to the genus's successful colonisation of diverse habitats across different climatic zones.